-§ 770.
+§ 771.
 Refreshing recollection with a writing.

-770. If a witness, either while testifying or prior thereto, uses a writing to refresh his memory with respect to any matter about which he testifies, the writing must be produced at the request of any party, who may, if he chooses, inspect the writing, cross-examine the witness concerning it, and read it to the jury.
+771. A witness, either while testifying or prior thereto, may use a writing to refresh his memory with respect to any matter about which he testifies, but such writing must be produced at the request of an adverse party, who may, if he chooses, inspect the writing, cross-examine the witness concerning it, and read it to the jury.

-§ 771.
+§ 772.
 Cross-examination.

-- 771. Subject to the limitations of Chapter 6 (commencing with Section 780): - (a) A witness called by one party may be cross-examined on any fact or matter relevant to the action by all other parties to the action in such order as the judge directs. - (b) Notwithstanding subdivision (a), a defendant in a criminal action who testifies in that action upon the merits before the trier of fact may be cross-examined only as to those matters about which he was examined in chief.
+772. Subject to the limitations of Chapter 6 (commencing with Section 780):

+(a) A witness examined by one party may be cross-examined upon the same matter by each adverse party to the action in such order as the judge directs.

+(b) Notwithstanding subdivision (a), a defendant in a criminal action who testifies as a witness in that action may be cross-examined only as to those matters about which he was examined in chief.

-§ 772.
+§ 773.
 Order of examination.

-772. Unless the judge otherwise directs, the direct examination of a witness must be concluded before the cross-examination of the same witness begins.
+773. Unless the judge otherwise directs, the direct examination of a witness must be concluded before the cross-examination of the same witness begins.

-§ 773.
+§ 774.
 Re-examination.

-773. A witness once examined cannot be re-examined as to the same matter without leave of the court, but he may be re-examined as to any new matter upon which he has been examined by another party to the action.

-Leave is granted or withheld in the exercise of the sound discretion of the court.
+774. A witness once examined cannot be re-examined as to the same matter without leave of the court, but he may be re-examined as to any new matter upon which he has been examined by an adverse party to the action.
+Leave is granted or withheld in the exercise of the discretion of the court.

-§ 774.
+§ 775.
 Judge may call witnesses.

-774. The judge on his own motion may call witnesses and interrogate them the same as if they had been produced by a party to the action, and the parties may object to the questions asked and the evidence adduced the same as if such witnesses were called and examined by an adverse party.
+775. The judge on his own motion may call witnesses and interrogate them the same as if they had been produced by a party to the action, and the parties may object to the questions asked and the evidence adduced the same as if such witnesses were called and examined by an adverse party.
 Such witnesses may be cross-examined by all parties to the action in such order as the judge directs.

-§ 775.
-Cross-examination of another party or witness.
+§ 776.
+Examination of adverse party or witness.

-775. A party to the record of any civil action, or a person for whose immediate benefit such action is prosecuted or defended, or a director, officer, superintendent, member, agent, employee, or managing agent of any such party or person, or any public employee of a public entity when such public entity is a party to the action may be called and examined by any other party to the action as if under cross-examination at any time during the presentation of evidence by the party calling the witness.
+776. (a) A party to the record of any civil action, or a person for whose immediate benefit such action is prosecuted or defended, or a director, officer, superintendent, member, agent, employee, or managing agent of any such party or person, or any public employee of a public entity when such public entity is a party to the action, or any person who was in any of the above named relationships at the time of the act or omission giving rise to the cause of action, may be called and examined as if under cross-examination by any adverse party at any time during the presentation of evidence by the party calling the witness.
 The party calling such witness is not bound by his testimony, and the testimony of such witness may be rebutted by the party calling him for such examination by other evidence.

-A witness examined under the provisions of this section may be cross-examined by all other parties to the action in such order as the judge directs, but the attorney for the party with whom the vitness is identified may cross-examine such witness only as if under direct examination.
+(b) If a party is examined under this section, he may be cross-examined by all other parties to the action in such order as the judge directs, but his own counsel and counsel for any party whose interest is not adverse to the party being examined may cross-examine such party only as if under direct examination.